 Students wishing to drop/add/withdraw from a course or from the college should obtain and complete a Drop/Add/Withdrawal form.
 Through the published Schedule Change period, course drops may also be completed online by students who have been web-enabled.
 After this date, withdrawals must be processed through the Student Records Office.
-These forms are available from the Student Records Office.
-NOTE: International students on F-1 visas should contact the Student Records Office and the International Student Services Manager prior to dropping courses or withdrawing from classes.
+These forms are available from the Student Records Office and the International Student Services Manager prior to dropping courses or withdrawing from classes.

-Refunds due to a student as a result of withdrawal or dropping courses will be automatically calculated and mailed to the student's last known address or to the agency paying the fees within approximately three to four weeks from the date of the drop or withdrawal with the exceptions listed in part IV below.
+Refunds due to a student as a result of dropping courses will be automatically calculated and mailed to the student's last known address or to the agency paying the fees within approximately three to four weeks from the date of the drop with the exceptions listed in part IV below.